andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 ##Requirements

-	PHP >= 5.4.0 (Confide requires 5.4, this is an increase over Laravel's 5.3.7 requirement) MCrypt PHP Extension
+	PHP >= 5.4.0 (Entrust requires 5.4, this is an increase over Laravel's 5.3.7 requirement) MCrypt PHP Extension

 ##How to install